- Create and deploy distinctive web applications in a timely way.

-- All tasks must be done, including requirement analysis, code metrics recognition, code analysis, system risk analysis, readability, robotics, and software reliability analysis.
+- It is imperative that all tasks associated with the project be completed, including requirement analysis, recognition of code metrics, code analysis, system risk analysis, readability assessment, robotics implementation, and software reliability analysis.

 - Developing a website in collaboration with front-end and back-end web developers.

-PHPPHP, or Hypertext Preprocessor, is a computer language used to create dynamic web pages.
-PHP can work with pre-existing code since it has many advantages, such as the ability to build custom websites quicker than HTML.
-PHP is well-known for its speed, high level of interoperability, and free versions, which enable websites to be produced even on low-cost hosting packages provided by many network providers.
-This language’s mailer additionally lets you set up an automatic email notification for registration and password reset.
+PHPPHP (Hypertext Preprocessor) is a popular computer language that is used to create dynamic web pages.
+This language offers a wide range of advantages over pre-existing code, such as the ability to build custom websites more quickly than with HTML.
+PHP is renowned for its speed and high level of compatibility, and its free versions enable websites to be produced even on low-cost hosting packages offered by many network providers.
+Additionally, PHP’s mailer feature can be used to set up automatic email notifications for registration and password reset.

 Responsibilities at work